Applying for the B.Ed via the Church of Ireland Centre pathway (DC004)

 THE CIC PATHWAY:

 Students on the Church of Ireland Centre’s pathway study the B.Ed programme along with their classmates in DCU.
+Click here to read the information sheet about the DC004 pathway and application process.
 Certain elements of the programme are unique to them.

 - The CIC students do the majority of their School Placements in Protestant primary schools.